“On a scale of 1-4, how trustworthy [and influential] was each of the following sources you used [when purchasing a SaaS product]?”

 As a GM executive, this will increase your chances to at least trial the product, right?

-Yes, and this is what happens if you inject personalized storytelling into your marketing collaterals.
+Yes, and this is what happens if you inject personalized storytelling into your marketing collateral.

-Most SaaS content, if they’re not focused on outsmarting SEO bots, try to appeal to a wide range of demographics.
+Most SaaS content, if it's not focused on outsmarting SEO bots, tries to appeal to a wide range of demographics.
 However, demographics are only traits, not real people, according to Copyblogger’s Lead Content Coach, Sonia Simeone:

 “Demographics are collections of traits.
 They come in real handy if you’re buying a mailing list or deciding where to advertise.

 But demographics aren’t people [or your fan].
 They’re just a collection of patterns.”

 So, what should you do?